Bringing you the latest news & resources in eye health

 There are two ways the initial steps in cataract surgery can be performed – either manually or with a laser.
 The vast majority of cataract surgeons perform manual cataract surgery, while only a few clinics with the latest laser technology are able to offer laser cataract surgery.
 This includes a number of Vision Eye Institute clinics.
 In fact, Vision Eye Institute surgeons were among the first in Australia to perform laser cataract surgery.

-Studies suggest there are some benefits associated with laser cataract surgery, such as consistent and precise surgical outcomes – but overall, both procedures have high success rates and low rates of complications.
+There may be some additional benefits of laser cataract surgery in certain situations, but overall both procedures have high success rates and low rates of complications.
 A surgeon that offers manual and laser cataract surgery will be able to discuss the advantages and disadvantages of each procedure specific to your situation, to help you decide which surgery to proceed with.

 When you have cataract surgery, you’ll also need to select a type of replacement lens (known as an intraocular lens or IOL).
 Lens selection is a really important process as it dictates what your vision will be like after the surgery.
 The right lens for you depends on your personal goals and preferences.